andrewlsb/portable-emergency-relay-network/README.md

 ## Project Goal

-Build a portable emergency communication system using an Arduino UNO R4 WiFi, GPS module, OLED display, and future LoRa radio modules.
-The first milestone is to read live GPS coordinates and display them on an OLED screen.
+Build a portable emergency communication network capable of transmitting GPS coordinates and emergency SOS messages in environments without cellular or internet infrastructure.
+The system uses GPS-enabled field nodes, LoRa wireless communication, relay nodes, and a base station to deliver emergency location information over a multi-hop network.

 ## Current Milestone